Performance Reporting and Benefits

 • North Texas Metroplex redesign

-• Established on required navigation performance
+• Established on Required Navigation Performance

 • Simultaneous converging instrument approaches

-• Wake recategorization
+• Wake Recategorization

 Beyond the JAT, the FAA has completed post-operational benefit analyses using JAT methodologies for more than 10 capabilities across 60 sites.

 Not all NextGen implementations produce measurable benefits, and some have proven too difficult to quantify.
-For example, shared data from System Wide Information Management has produced a new industry to third-party data analysis in support of airlines.
+For example, shared data from System Wide Information Management has produced a new industry in third-party data analysis in support of airlines.
 Learn where these and other capabilities have been implemented at an airport near you.

 Measurements